Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

 \subsection{Alternative slow-fast subcenter separation}

+Many modelling scenarios require the separation of fast waves from interesting slow dynamics: for example, elasticity \cite[e.g.,][]{Muncaster83c, Cohen88}, quasi-geostrophy \cite[e.g.,][]{Leith80, Lorenz86, Lorenz87, Warn95}, anelastic approximation \cite[e.g.,][]{Durran89}, incompressible fluid flow \cite[Ch.~13, e.g.]{Roberts2014a}, and many physics scenarios \cite[Parts~II and~III, e.g.]{vanKampen85}.
+As indicated in \cref{eg:qga}, the quasi-geostrophic slow manifold apparently does not exist, and yet the slow manifold is an essential component of the computer code that, every hour of every day everywhere around the earth, makes reliable weather forecasts \cite[e.g.]{Roulstone2013}!
+Our backward approach provides new insight into this apparent paradox.

-Many modelling scenarios require the separation of fast waves from slow, long-time, dynamics: for example, elasticity \cite[e.g.]{Muncaster83c, Cohen88}, quasi-geostrophy \cite[e.g.]{Leith80, Lorenz86, Lorenz87}, anelastic approximation \cite[e.g.]{Durran89}, and incompressible fluid flow \cite[Ch.~13, e.g.]{Roberts2014a}.
-Indeed, the following lemma establishes that dissipative problems with a spectral gap separating slow-center modes and stable modes may be often linked to `mechanical' problems with a spectral gap separating slow and fast waves.
+In the finite-D systems considered herein, the issue is the separation of fast oscillations from interesting slow dynamics. \begin{full} Indeed, the following lemma establishes that dissipative problems with a spectral gap separating slow-center modes and stable modes may be often linked to `mechanical' problems with a spectral gap separating slow and fast waves.

 \begin{lemma} In linear autonomous systems for~\(u(t)\), \(\dot u=\cL u\) has invariant subspace \(u=\cP U\) such that \(\dot U=\cA U\) iff \(\ddot u=\cL u\) has invariant subspace \(u=\cP U\) such that \(\ddot U=\cA U\). \end{lemma} \begin{proof} Straightforwardly follows from solutions of the generalised eigen-problem \(\cL\cP=\cP\cA\). \end{proof}